coder/coder/docs/admin/external-auth.md

 CODER_EXTERNAL_AUTH_0_DISPLAY_ICON="https://mycustomicon.com/google.svg"
 ```

 The `CODER_EXTERNAL_AUTH_0_ID` environment variable is used for internal reference.
-Therefore, it can be set to an arbitrary ID (e.g., `primary-github` for your GitHub provider).
+Therefore, it can be set arbitrarily (e.g., `primary-github` for your GitHub provider).

 ### GitHub

-> If you don't fined-grained control you can configure a GitHub OAuth app, which is less overhead.
+> If you don't require fine-grained access control, it's easier to configure a GitHub OAuth app!

 1. [Create a GitHub App](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app)
-    * Set the callback URL to `https://coder.example.com/external-auth/primary-github/callback`.
+    * Set the callback URL to `https://coder.example.com/external-auth/USER_DEFINED_ID/callback`.
     * Deactivate Webhooks.
     * Enable fine-grained access to specific repositories or a subset of
    permissions for security.